Skip to Content

 How much does it cost to hire a personal injury attorney at Smith Dollar?

-We work on a contingency fee basis, meaning we only get paid if you win your case.
-You won't have any upfront legal fees.
+We work on a contingency fee basis, so we only get paid if you win your case.
+You pay no upfront legal fees.

 What should I do after being injured in an accident?

-Seek medical attention immediately, document the accident, and gather any witness information if possible.
-Contact us for a free consultation to discuss your options.
+Get medical care right away, document what happened, and gather witness information if you can.
+Reach out for a free consultation to review your options.

 How long do I have to file a personal injury claim in California?